lucasmccabe/contagion/docs/index.rst

     :target: https://contagion.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-contagion is a Python package supporting agent-based disease simulation on networks.
+contagion is a Python package supporting node immunization and network contagion simulation.

 The code can be found on GitHub_.